Vlad6422/VUT_IPK_Client/Readme.md

 5. **Message Reception**:
    - A dedicated thread listens for incoming server messages, processes them, and calls appropriate methods based on the type of message (e.g., message from another user, error, server reply).
    - The method splits incoming data into individual messages and processes them sequentially.
+(Splits by \r\n).
+   - It calls HandleReceived methods for every packet they already processed from stream.

 6. **Sending Messages**:
    - Messages are converted into byte arrays and sent over the network stream to the server.

 7. **Receiving Messages**:
-   - The client reads incoming data from the network stream, processes it, and returns it as a string.
-If an error occurs during the reading process, it returns an "ERROR" message.

-8. **Processing Server Messages**:
-   - The client handles different types of server messages, such as `MSG` (regular message), `ERR` (error message), `REPLY` (server reply), and `BYE` (server termination).
-Each message type is processed by specific methods designed for handling them.
+   - Methods that have HandleReceived in names(HandleReceivedAUTH,HandleReceivedMSG..), they are called from main thread for reciving tcp stream.
+They impements logic for packet processing.

-9. **Error Handling**:
+8. **Error Handling**:
    - The client has built-in error handling that processes error messages and gracefully terminates the connection if needed.
 For example, if an `ERR` message is received, the client displays the error correctly terminates.
 (Without BYE message)

 ### UDP Client Implementation (UdpUser)